 Sasha is our little heat seeker since she is more Burmese-like.
 She’s a little peanut and only weighs 7 pounds.
 Wolfie has a bit more American Shorthair in him, so his coat is thicker.
 He clocks in around 9.5 pounds.

-To show her appreciation for petting her and keeping her warm, Sasha gives these sweet little ‘sandpaper kisses’ as we call them.
+To show her appreciation for petting her and keeping her warm, Sasha gives these sweet little “sandpaper kisses”.
 Because she’s such a little heat seeker, she sleeps with us on especially cold nights.
 She goes under the covers and Wolfie curls up against us on top of the covers.
 The Bombay breed is known for burrowing and snuggling.
 We love it!

-Our sweet Bombays are showered with lots of love and attention and enjoy being bounced and rocked like a baby.
+Our sweet Bombays are showered with love and attention and enjoy being bounced and rocked like a baby.
 I guess I do consider myself their “Momma”.
 The Big Lug?
 He keeps asking me, when Wolfie plops down on his chest, “What am I?
 What do I look like?”
-I reply, “You are his favorite human.”☺
+I reply, “You are his favorite human.”

 These two little Bombay cats rock our world and provide such love and enjoyment—more than we could have ever imagined!

 Sasha & Wolfie send their licks and scratches to you!

 More About the Bombay Cat Breed

 The term Bombay cat is used to refer to two different cat breeds, known as the British Bombay and the American Bombay.